-TECO also seeks to protect coal and coal transportation information from disclosure until two years from the issuance of TECO claims that this time period is necessary to this order. protect TECO, its ratepayers and its vendors and affiliates as contemplated by Section 366.093(3)(d), Florida Statutes. asserts that bidders for the sale of coal will always seek to optimize their profit margin.
-Full knowledge of the prices paid by the utility for coal enables the bidder to increase the price bid and thereby optimize the bid from the viewpoint of the seller and TECO maintains that the to the detriment of the ratepayer. disclosure of information on prices paid within the last two years will increase the price TECO will be required to pay for coal and will be detrimental to ratepayers.
+TECO also seeks to protect coal and coal transportation information from disclosure for two years from the date of the TECO claims that this time period is issuance of this Order. necessary to protect TECO, its ratepayers and its vendors and affiliates as contemplated by Section 366.093(3)(d), Florida TECO asserts that bidders for the sale of coal will Statutes. always seek to optimize their profit margin.
+Full knowledge of the prices paid by the utility for coal enables the bidder to increase the price bid and thereby optimize the bid from the viewpoint of the seller and to the detriment of the ratepayer.
+TECO maintains that the disclosure of information on prices paid within the last two years will increase the price TECO will be required to pay for coal and will be detrimental to ratepayers.
 TECO asserts that if market information is disclosed which discourages suppliers from biding competitively, they will increase their bids to the level of past payments to other supplies by the buyer.